Bowers v. Baystate Technologies, Inc.: Background

 Baystate Technologies, Inc ("Baystate") and HLB Technology ("Bowers") were competing companies which created add-ons that interacted with a computer-aided design (CAD) program known as CADKEY.

 Bowers was the patent holder of a system called Cadjet that simplified interfacing with CAD software, which he began to license commercially in 1989.
 Bower's initial software offering was later combined with a product, called Geodraft, that was produced by George W. Ford III (Ford) and inserted tolerances compliant with ANSI for features in a CAD design.
 Together, the products were marketed as Designer's Toolkit, which was sold with a shrink-wrap license that prohibited reverse engineering.

 Baystate sold competing CADKEY tools including Draft-Pak version 1 and 2.
 According to the court filings, Baystate acquired a copy of Bowers' Designer's Toolkit, and three months later, Baystate released Version 3 of Draft-Pak, which substantially overlapped with the features offered by Designer's Toolkit.

 In 1991, Baystate sued Bowers and sought a declaratory judgement that Baystate's products did not infringe on Bowers' patent, the patent was invalid, and the patent was unenforceable.
 Bowers filed counterclaims for copyright infringement, patent infringement, and breach of contract and contended that Baystate had reverse engineered Designer's Toolkit.

 At court, expert testimonial revealed "evidence of extensive and unusual similarities" between Draft-Pak and Designer's Toolkit and supported supporting Bowers's claim that Baystate had reverse engineered a copy of his software.
 The District Court of Massachusetts concluded that Bowers was entitled to damages and found that the shrink wrap license tied to Bowers's software preempted any fair use case for reverse engineering as allowed by Copyright law.
 Baystate appealed the district courts decision.

 Opinions of Federal Circuit

-The central question the Federal Court addressed in was whether a shrink-wrap license that forbids reverse engineering was preempted by federal copyright law, which expressly permits reverse engineering.
+The central question the Federal Court addressed was whether a shrink-wrap license that forbids reverse engineering was preempted by federal copyright law, which expressly permits reverse engineering.